-When the AD9927 is powered up, the following sequence is recommended (refer to Figure 87 for each step).
-Note that a SYNC signal is required for master mode operation.
+When the AD9992 is powered up, the following sequence is recommended (refer to Figure 74 for each step).
+A SYNC signal is required for master mode operation.
 If an external SYNC pulse is not available, it is possible to generate an internal SYNC event by writing to the SWSYNC register.

-- 1. Turn on the power supplies for AD9927 and start the master clock, CLI. - 2.
-Reset the internal AD9927 registers by writing 1 to the SW\RST register (Address 0x10). - By default, Vertical Outputs V1 to V24 are low.
+- Turn on the power supplies for AD9992 and start the master clock, CLI. - 2.
+Reset the internal AD9992 registers by writing 1 to the SW\RST register (Address 0x10). - 3.
+By default, Vertical Output XV1 to Vertical Output XV24 are low.
 If necessary, write to the Standby3 output polarity (Address 0x26) to set different polarities for the vertical outputs in order to avoid damage to the V-driver and CCD.
 Write to Address 0x1C to configure each V-output as a vertical transfer clock (XV) or sensor pulse (VSG). - 4.
-Power-up the V-driver supplies, VH and VL, anytime after Step 3 is complete to set the proper polarities. - 5.
+If using an external V-driver in conjunction with the AD9992, power up the V-driver supplies, VH and VL, anytime after Step 3 is complete to set the proper polarities. - 5.
 Load the required registers to configure the necessary vertical timing, horizontal timing, high speed timing, and shutter timing.
-Set the recommended start-up Address 0xD8 to 0x888.
+Set the recommended start-up address, 0xD8, to 0x888. - 6.
+To place the part into normal power operation, write 0x04 to Register Address 0x00.
+This sets the STANDBY register (AFE Register Address 0x00, Bits [1:0]) to normal operation

-- 6. To place the part into normal power operation, write 0x04 to register 0x00.
-This sets the STANDBY register (AFE Register Address 0x00, Bits [1:0]) to normal operation and enables the OB clamp (AFE Register Address 0x00, Bit [2]).
+- and enables the OB clamp (AFE Register Address 0x00, Bit 2).
 If the CLO output is being used to drive a crystal, also power up the CLO oscillator by writing 1 to Address 0x15. - 7.
 By default, the internal timing core is held in a reset state, with TGCORE\RSTB register = 0.
 Write 1 to the TGCORE\RSTB register (Address 0x14) to start the internal timing core operation.
-Note if a 2× clock is used for the CLI input, the CLIDIVIDE register (0x0D) should be set to 1 before resetting the timing core. - 8.
-Configure the AD9927 for master mode timing by writing 1 to the MASTER register (Address 0x20). - 9.
+Note that, if a 2× clock is used for the CLI input, the CLIDIVIDE register (0x0D) should be set to 1 before resetting the timing core. - 8.
+Configure the AD9992 for master mode timing by writing 1 to the MASTER register (Address 0x20). - 9.
 Write 1 to the OUTCONTROL register (Address 0x11).
 This allows the outputs to become active after the next SYNC rising edge.
-Normally OUTCONTROL takes effect after the next VD edge; however, because the part is just being powered up, there is no VD edge until the rising edge of the SYNC signal.
-Write 0xFF8000 to the VSGSELECT register to properly configure the sensor gate signals. - Generate a SYNC event.
+Normally OUTCONTROL takes effect after the next VD edge; however, because the part is just being powered up, there is no VD edge until the rising edge of the SYNC signal. - 10.
+Generate a SYNC event.
 If SYNC is high at power-up, bring the SYNC input low for a minimum of 100 ns, and then bring SYNC high again.
 This causes the internal counters to reset and starts VD/HD operation.
 The first VD/HD edge allows VD-updated register updates to occur, including OUTCONTROL to enable all outputs.
-If a hardware SYNC is not available, the SWSYNC register (Address 0x13, Bit [14]) can be used to initiate a SYNC event.
+If a hardware SYNC is not available, the SWSYNC register (Address 0x13, Bit 14) can be used to initiate a SYNC event.

-Figure 87.
+Figure 74.
 Recommended Power-Up Sequence and Synchronization, Master Mode